Toshi-Tabata/3331Ass/COMP3331 Assignment.md

   - the command still fails when a connection doesn't exist or is offline, but the reason will end up being "You need to start a private session with a user first" since a connection needs to be set up first
   - technically fulfils requirements so I left it

+- Spec doesn't specify what should happen on the other peer's side when one user uses stopprivate, so I made it the same behaviour as what happens when a user logs out